SEO Trends and Tricks

 Optimizing For Featured Snippets

 One of the most notable tactics last year was using tables to sort relevant information.
 Others used Schemas and/or cleverly mixed h2,h3 tags to classify information that targets specific terms (or short questions) that are commonly searched in Google.
-We believe these methods will continue to work in 2019.
+We believe these methods will continue to work.

-The key in 2019 will be how to create a snippet that also invites users to learn more about the subject on your website.
+The key this year will be how to create a snippet that also invites users to learn more about the subject on your website.

 Regular OnPage Optimization

 We’ve thoroughly discussed how important direct optimization around your keywords are, after all, we want Google to know what our content is about.
-Our top SEO for 2019 optimization recommendations are:
+Our top SEO for this year optimization recommendations are:

 User your keywords in your title tag: